blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/blazingdrummer-BakedLanguageEdits/README.md

   - changed Bandolier description to clarify it only restores 1 charge, instead of completely resetting skills
   - removed chat readout reference from Scanner to reflect modpack change
   - sneaky Mad Max: Fury Road reference...

+`v2.0.7`

+  - small tweaks to stay up-to-date w/ GeneralFixes and BakedModpack update
+  - fixed some strange indenting (no in-game impact)